AlphaLFC/CarND-Behavioral-Cloning-P3/README.md

 - The preprocessing layers include normalization and resizing operation.
 A `Lambda` layer was used to insert the normalization function.
 An `AveragePooling2D` layer was adapted to resize the camera image from shape (160, 320, 3) to (40, 80, 3).
 - The feature learning layers include 3 residual blocks (`res_block`) and a total of 12 `Convolution2D` layers.
 A `res_block` consists of two `Convolutional2D` layer.
 Each `Convolution2D` layer is followed by a `BatchNormalization` layer, for accelarating training process and regularizing.
 Detailed structure is shown in the figure below.
 - The regression layers include 4 `Dense` layers. `Dropout` layers are added to prevent overfitting.
+This part is much like the structure in the Nvidia paper.

 I plotted the model architechture with layer shape shown using keras, as the figure below.
 ![Model architechture](model.png)

-## Model training strategy
+## Model training

+strategy

+## Model evaluatation and simulation tests